zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 1. On the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">Instance templates</span> summary page, click <span style="color:#3366cc; white-space: nowrap;">CREATE INSTANCE TEMPLATE</span>.

-2. Repeat Steps 4 through 10 of <a href="#templates-app-1">Creating the First Application Instance Template</a> to create the load‑balancing instance template, specifying the same values as for the first instance template, except as noted:
+2. Repeat Steps 4 through 10 of <a href="#templates-app-1">Creating the First Application Instance Template</a> to create the load‑balancing instance template.
+Use the same values as for the first instance template, except as noted:

    - In Step 4:
       - **Name** – <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-lb-instance-template</span>.